viswanc/ezt-try2/ReadMe.md

   * 0610  Successfully made a gRPC call.
   * 0625  Successfully made gRPC calls through the load-balancer and the grpc-wrapper service.
   * 1145  Restructured the project for easier operations.
+  * 1520  Started using docker as the container repo.